ray5426/mosquitto-message-loggin/README.md

   - This plugin assumes that Mosquitto is running with sufficient permissions to create directories and write files.

 ## License
   - This plugin is licensed under the MIT License.
-See LICENSE for details.
+See [License](LICENSE) for details.

 ## Author
   - Jay